Access to children

 Launching into Learning (LiL)

-Our Launching into Learning Program runs every Monday and Tuesday and Wednesday 9:00 – 12:00.
-Parents with children, birth to age 5 and not enrolled in Kinder, are welcome to attend.
+Our Launching into Learning Program runs on Wednesday afternoons and Friday mornings.
+Parents with children, birth to age 5 and not attending school on the day, are welcome to attend.
 It is a great opportunity for children to learn how to socialise and to develop important skills, and for parents to connect with the school and one another.
 Please contact the office for more information or just turn up!

 Learn to Swim and Water Safety

 EDPS has a well equipped school library.
 Students are encouraged to use our library and borrow books.
 They are also are responsible for caring for the books they borrow.
-EDPS has a dedicated Library Aide, Wendy Stevens, for two days a week.
+EDPS has a dedicated Library Technician, Wendy Steven, for two days a week.
 Book borrowing for parents is also encouraged and available.

 Unclaimed lost clothing is stored in the front of the office until the end of term when it is given to charity groups.
 Please see the office if your child has lost items of clothing.